 What Exactly Is Collaborative Divorce?

-In a collaborative divorce, each party retains his or her own attorney and signs an agreement stating that they will resolve all issues and reach a negotiated settlement.
+In a collaborative divorce, each party agrees to attempt to find a solution to their disputes outside of court through a settlement.
 If one or both parties cannot reach a divorce agreement, each attorney must withdraw and the case will go to trial with new lawyers.

 Unlike a trial, collaborative divorce is not adversarial.
 The focus is on cooperating rather than defeating an opponent.
 The parties can talk freely to find a compromise.